aimeos/aimeos-docs/src/manual/orders.md

 : If you have different channels besides the web interface like a call center using a different application, this contains where the order comes from.
 Its value depends on what the application sets during the order process.

 Payment (read-only)
-: The date and time when the payment status of the order was first set to anything else than "unfinished".
+: The date and time when the payment status of the order was first set.

 Payment status
 : Last payment status of the order.
 This can be changed manually or by automated processes.